HLN meets: Kim McGuinness, Northumbria’s Police and Crime Commissioner.

 Former Labour councillor Kim McGuinness was elected to be Police and Crime Commissioner – following in the footsteps of Vera Baird – in July 2019.
 In her role, Kim is tasked with ensuring the region’s police force work effectively as well as working to deliver a crime prevention plan.
 Kim was due to stand for election in May this year but due to Coronavirus, the elections have been delayed until 2021.

-Tell us about the fund you set up in the light of lockdown.
+Tell us about the fund you set up as Northumbria’s Police and Crime Commissioner in the light of lockdown.

 A lot has been reported about rising domestic violence figures.
 How has the force responded to that?